-The primary water reservoir to support the ore processing plant start-up will be the TMF and reclaim pond which will be supplemented by the mine water pond.
-Construction of the mine water pond is planned to start once regulatory approvals are obtained.
-For the initial start-up, in addition to natural inflows, water may be taken from Mesomikenda Lake and stored for future use.
+The primary water reservoir to support the ore processing plant start-up will be the TMF which will be supplemented by water from the mine water pond basin.
+For the initial start-up, in addition to natural inflows, water may be taken from Mesomikenda Lake and stored within the TMF for future use.

-The mine water pond will be supplied by water from runoff (drainage) and seepage collection from the open pit, stockpiles, and from general site runoff and seepage collection systems.
+The mine water pond basin will be supplied by water from runoff (drainage) and seepage collection from the open pit, stockpiles, and from general site runoff and seepage collection systems.
 Mesomikenda Lake is also expected to provide a potential source of make-up water as needed.